star-gazer111/star-gazer111/README.md

 -👋 Hi, I'm Vasu Khanna from IIT Roorkee.

-- 🌱 Currently, I am working as a Software Engineer at [Lucidly](https://github.com/lucidlyfi)
+- 🌱 Currently, I am working as a Software Engineer at [Lucidly](https://github.com/lucidlyfi).
-- 🌟 I am a ZK piilled rustacean who is also very passionate about Cryptography, Core Ethereum protocol & Distributed Systems.
+- 🌟 I am a ZK piilled rustacean who is also very passionate about Cryptography, Core Ethereum protocol & Distributed Systems in general.
 - 😎 I'm also an ML enthusiast with an experience in building DL models.
 - 🥇 Built [FLockChain](https://github.com/BlocSoc-iitr/FLockChain) at EthIndia'23.
 Was finalist & also won Metamask & Alliance Tracks.
 - 📫 How to reach me: